aragon/protocol/docs/4-entry-points/5-voting.md

 ## 4.5.
 Voting

 The `Voting` module is in charge of handling all the votes submitted by the drafted guardians and computing the tallies to ensure the final ruling of a dispute once finished.
-In particular, the first version of the protocol uses a commit-reveal mechanism.
+In particular, the first version of the court uses a commit-reveal mechanism.
 Therefore, the `Voting` module allows guardians to commit and reveal their votes, and leaked other guardians votes.

 ### 4.5.1.
 Constructor